SavageMark/SpikeyBot-Discord/docs/README.md

 ### hungryGames.removeEvent(id, type, event) ⇒ <code>string</code>
-Searches custom events for the given one, then removes it from the custom events.
+Searches custom events for the given one, then removes it from the custom events on a guild.
 (Bloodbath or Player events)

 **Kind**: instance method of [<code>HungryGames</code>](#HungryGames)
 **Returns**: <code>string</code> - Error message or null if no error.